themarquisdesheric/amber-health/src/pages/index.md

   title: Amber.health
   description: |
     What is this site: how to use
-description: 'Mission Statement or Purpose: Born of rage and hysteria, Amber.health is '
+description: 'Mission Statement: Born of rage and hysteria, Amber.health is a '
 intro:
   blurbs:
     - image: /img/coffee.png